 In the event of a deal, there will be no change in the UK’s data protection standards, so normal service would resume.
 This means the General Data Protection Regulation (GDPR) will stick, with the Data Protection Act 2018 continuing to provide the legal framework that applies it to businesses in the United Kingdom.

-If there’s no deal and the UK leaves the EU in March 2019, the Government has stated themselves that there will be “no immediate change in the UK’s data protection standards” which means the GDPR and DPA 2018 will still apply.
+If there’s no deal and the UK leaves the EU on 31st October 2019, the Government has stated themselves that there will be “no immediate change in the UK’s data protection standards” which means the GDPR and DPA 2018 will still apply.

 The Data Protection Act 2018 will still exist in its current format.
 We can say this with absolute certainty because the Government has also stated, “the EU Withdrawal Act would incorporate the GDPR into UK law”.